Human Development and Family Sciences

-Accelerated Bachelor's to Master's Human Development and Family Studies Degree Option
+Accelerated Bachelor's to Master's Human Development and Family Sciences Degree Option

 The Accelerated Bachelor's to Master's Degree Program in HDFS gives qualified undergraduate students the opportunity to complete a bachelor's and master's degree in five years.

-Students will complete 9 hours of graduate coursework in Human Development and Family Studies that will count toward both the undergraduate and master's degree requirements.
+Students will complete 9 hours of graduate coursework in Human Development and Family Sciences that will count toward both the undergraduate and master's degree requirements.